 Authentic Aioli without Egg Yolk

-- Crush Garlic: Create a paste with 3 to 4 garlic cloves and ¼ tsp of salt using a mortar and pestle.
-This helps to release the oils and flavors from the garlic.
-Alternatively, mince the garlic and mash it with the salt using your knife's side.
+- Crush Garlic: Start by creating a paste from 3 to 4 garlic cloves and ¼ tsp of salt.
+Use a mortar and pestle to fully release the oils and flavors from the garlic.
+If you don’t have a mortar and pestle, mince the garlic finely and mash it with the salt using the side of your knife.

-- Mix Oil and Juice: Whisk together the olive oil and lemon juice in a small bowl.
+- Mix Oil and Juice: In a small bowl, whisk together the olive oil and lemon juice.

-- Drizzle the Oil-Juice Mixture: Gradually pour the olive oil mixture into the garlic paste while whisking constantly.
-Continue until the mixture emulsifies and thickens.
-For this version, ½ cup of olive oil is sufficient.
+- Drizzle the Oil-Juice Mixture: Slowly add the olive oil mixture to the garlic paste, whisking constantly.
+Keep going until the mixture becomes thick and emulsified.

-- Adjust Consistency: If the Aioli is too thick, thin it out with a bit of water or lemon juice.
+- Adjust Consistency: If the Aioli turns out too thick, you can thin it with a little water or extra lemon juice.

-- Adjust Seasoning: Taste and adjust the seasoning as needed, adding more salt or lemon juice if necessary.
+- Adjust Seasoning: Taste your aioli and adjust the seasoning if needed.
+Add more salt or lemon juice to suit your taste.

-- Rest and Serve: Allow the Aioli to rest for at least 30 minutes before serving, giving time for the flavors to blend.
+- Rest and Serve: Let the Aioli rest for at least 30 minutes before serving to allow the flavors to blend beautifully.

 Aioli with Egg Yolk

-- Crush Garlic: Combine 3 to 4 cloves of garlic with ¼ tsp of salt in a mortar and pestle to form a paste.
-Alternatively, finely mince the garlic and mash it with salt as mentioned previously.
+- Crush Garlic: Start by combining 3 to 4 cloves of garlic with ¼ tsp of salt in a mortar and pestle to make a paste.
+If you don’t have a mortar and pestle, you can finely mince the garlic and then mash it with the salt.

-- Whisk Egg: In a different bowl, whisk one egg yolk with ½ tsp of Dijon mustard until well mixed.
+- Whisk Egg: In a separate bowl, vigorously whisk one egg yolk with ½ tsp of Dijon mustard until the mixture is well blended.

-- Drizzle Olive Oil: Gradually add 1 cup of olive oil, continuously whisking, until the mixture becomes thick and emulsified.
-This step requires patience and can be made easier with an immersion blender or food processor.
+- Drizzle Olive Oil: Slowly add 1 cup of olive oil to the egg mixture, whisking continuously.
+Keep whisking until the mixture thickens and becomes smooth and emulsified.
+Using an immersion blender or food processor can make this process easier and quicker.

-- Add Garlic and Lemon Juice: Incorporate the garlic paste and lemon juice into the thickened mixture.
-Adjust with more salt or lemon juice to taste.
+- Add Garlic and Lemon Juice: Stir the garlic paste and a squeeze of lemon juice into the thickened mixture.
+Taste and adjust the seasoning with more salt or lemon juice as needed.

-- Rest and Serve: Allow the Aioli to sit for at least 30 minutes before serving, letting the flavors blend.
+- Rest and Serve: Let the Aioli sit for at least 30 minutes before serving.
+This resting period allows the flavors to blend together beautifully.

 Serving Suggestions

-- Roasted and Baked Meats: Enhance roasted chicken, oven-baked chicken drumsticks, or baked chicken thighs as a condiment.
+- Roasted and Baked Meats: Use it as a condiment for roasted chicken or baked chicken drumsticks and thighs.

-- Salads: Transform salads with its rich and tangy dressing.
+- Salads: Dress your salads with its rich, tangy flavor.

-- Roasted or Baked Vegetables: Enjoy as a dip for French fries, roasted asparagus, zucchini, or cauliflower.
-Drizzle over baked potatoes or sweet potatoes for a savory twist.
+- Fried or Roasted Vegetables: Serve it as a dip for French fries, roasted asparagus, zucchini, or cauliflower.
+It's also delicious drizzled over baked potatoes or sweet potatoes.

 Storage Suggestions